hablapps/pairstrading/PostPairsTrading.md

 ---

-And this precisely meets our objective—a **comprehensive method for representing relative changes between both assets**.
+This precisely meets our objective—a **comprehensive method for representing relative changes between both assets**.
 As we can deduce, our mean is now 0 because our assets are normalized, cointegrated and on the same scale.
 Therefore, ideally, the differential between their prices should be 0.
 Consequently, when our spread is below 0, we infer that asset X is overpriced, whereas if it's above 0, then asset Y is overpriced.

 ![Spreads](https://github.com/hablapps/pairstrading/blob/5-Post/Spreads.gif?raw=true)

 ## Two steps forward, one step back.

 Before proceeding to plot the NASDAQ100-SP500 spreads, we need to first plan our algorithm.
-In this post, we intend to create **a real-time scenario** for Pairs trading, so careful planning is essential for our sake.
+In this post, we intend to create **a real time scenario** for Pairs Trading, so careful planning is essential for our sake.

 Decomposing our steps, let's start from the very beginning: